swiftlang/swift-evolution/proposals/0303-swiftpm-extensible-build-tools.md

 SwiftPM doesn’t currently provide any means of performing custom actions during a build.
 This includes source generation as well as custom processing for special types of resources.

 This is very restrictive, and affects even packages with relatively simple customization needs.
-Examples include invoking source generators such as [SwiftProtobuf](https://github.com/apple/swift-protobuf) or [SwiftGen](https://github.com/SwiftGen/SwiftGen), or running a custom command to do various kinds of source generation or source inspection.
+Examples include invoking source generators such as [SwiftProtobuf](https://github.com/apple/swift-protobuf) or [SwiftGen](https://github.com/SwiftGen/SwiftGen), or running a custom command to modify a built artifact after it is linked.

 Providing even basic support for extensibility is expected to allow more codebases to be built using the Swift Package Manager, and to automate many steps that package authors currently have to do manually (such as generate sources manually and commit them to their package repositories).